-The stark disparity is even more noticeable when assessing the relative performance of ASX-listed Small and Large Industrials from the onset of 2022.
-Small Industrials registered an (18%) downturn since January, in contrast to a marginal (2%) fall for ASX 100 Industrials.
+The disparity in performance becomes more evident when comparing the relative performance of ASX-listed Small and Large Industrials since the start of 2022.
+Small Industrials have declined by -10.5% since January 2022, while the ASX 100 Industrials have gained 14.3%.

-Discount - Small Industrials to ASX Industrials - Indexed to Jan '22
+Discount - Small Industrials to ASX 100 Industrials - Indexed from Jan '22